Locating and Editing Factual Associations in GPT: Interventions on Weights Weights for Understanding Factual Association Storage

 \subsection{Limitations}

+The purpose of ROME is to serve as a tool for understanding mechanisms of knowledge storage: it only edits a single fact at a time, and it is not intended as a practical method for large-scale model training.
+Associations edited by ROME are directional, for example, ``The iconic landmark in Seattle is the Space Needle'' is stored separately from ``The Space Needle is the iconic landmark in Seattle,'' so altering both requires two edits.
+A scalable approach for multiple simultaneous edits built upon the ideas in ROME is developed in~\citet*{meng2022memit}.

-Our evaluation reveals that, even when factual knowledge is changed successfully, the model will guess plausible new facts that have no basis in evidence and that are likely to be false; this may limit the usefulness of a language model as a source of facts.
-Developing a better understanding of such guessing behavior is a promising area for future work.
+ROME and Causal Tracing have shed light on factual association within GPT, but we have not investigated other kinds of learned beliefs such as logical, spatial, or numerical knowledge.
+Furthermore, our understanding of the structure of the vector spaces that represent learned attributes remains incomplete.
+Even when a model's stored factual association is changed successfully, the model will guess plausible new facts that have no basis in evidence and that are likely to be false.
+This may limit the usefulness of a language model as a source of facts.